 We have always asked the guests aboard the Schooner J. & E. Riggin to be flexible.
 It is a dynamic environment, without a set itinerary.
 We venture wherever the wind and weather takes us along the pristine shores of Maine, away from the crowds, in the fresh breeze.
 As we prepare for a summer of fun and adventure, we ask for your continued flexibility as we adapt to the guidelines set forth for us by the CDC, the state of Maine, and the U.S. Coast Guard.

 We want to share with all of you how we intend to keep our vessel a safe, and clean environment for you to relax, and enjoy the familiar comfort of sailing aboard the Riggin.

-Guests must furnish proof of vaccination and/or a negative test within 72 hours of boarding the vessel.
-Rapid tests are available at most Walgreens locations and in the Portland Jetport.
-This is required of all guests regardless of state exemptions at this time.
+Guests must furnish proof of vaccination or a negative PCR test within 72 hours of boarding the vessel.

 All of these policies are in adherence with current guidelines set forth for us by the CDC, the state of Maine, and the U.S. Coast Guard and are subject to change.
 Check back frequently to keep up with these changes, and please call us with any questions or concerns.

 The tradition of raising flags at 8:00am and lowering them at sunset dates all the way back to the late 1700s in the British Royal Navy.
 It is still practiced by today’s navy, as well as many merchant and private vessels around the world.
 The Schooner J. & E. Riggin is no exception.